felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://tanstack.com/query/latest/docs/framework/react/guides/prefetching
 ```

-By doing this ***anytime the user hovers over or focus on the element, the data is going to be prefetched***.
+By doing this anytime the user hovers over or focus on the element, the data is going to be prefetched.
 It's important to set a stale time in this cases so the application does not make a lot of unnecessary requests to the server.

 ## Ensure query data

-Tanstack query provides a ***method to populate the query client cache called [`ensureQueryData`](https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata) that can be used to make sure the data of a given query is available when needed***.
-Ensuring the query data is there means ***the method is going to check if the query being made has cached data that's not stale and return it, if the query does not have cached data yet the `ensureQueryData` method calls the api internally, saves its response to the cache and returns the data***.
+Tanstack query provides a method to populate the query client cache called [`ensureQueryData`](https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata) that can be used to make sure the data of a given query is available when needed.
+Ensuring the query data is there means the method is going to check if the query being made has cached data that's not stale and return it, if the query does not have cached data yet the `ensureQueryData` method calls the api internally, saves its response to the cache and returns the data.

 ```ts
 const data = await queryClient.ensureQueryData({ queryKey, queryFn })